-- employer contribution rates set at 16.48% of pensionable pay, including a 0.08% employer administration charge (currently 14.1%) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+- employer contribution rates set at 16.48% of pensionable pay, including a 0.08% employer administration charge. - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
 The assumed nominal rate of return is 5.06%.

-During the previous year the employer contribution rate was 14.1%.
 The TPS valuation for 2012 determined an employer rate of 16.4%, which was payable from September 2015.
 The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2019.

-The employer's pension costs paid to TPS in the period amounted to £82,172.
+The employer's pension costs paid to TPS in the period amounted to £181,374 (2017 - £82,172).